leowucn/captain/README.md

 It is essential to record the vocabulary and the sentence in which you stuck and can't recognise the word when you read English articles or English novels.
 If you can learn words from a vivid or meaningful sentence in which you stuck other than a trivial example from a dictionary, you would gain much efficiency when learning English.

+#### Automatic pronunciation

+Want to listen to word pronunciation but too lazy to open other app and click pronunciation button?
+Or less you have to open a web browser and search the certain word?
+How can you bear the so much low efficiency?
+Now,  Captain would release you from the annoying dilemma.
+The only thing you need to do is to copy the word!
+Programming should make life easier.
+That's it.ʘ‿ʘ.

 #### Dictionary

 Captain, of course, can look up words.
 As a matter of fact, Captain requests and gets word definition from website http://dict.youdao.com/, then it will record that in a local dictionary file.